MSgt Marion L. “Butch” Rupert Jr.

 When former soldiers and Marines enlisted in the “Airedales,” many were assigned to the Security Police (now called Security Forces) or CATM (then a separate career field from the SPs), two of the closer USAF analogs to their previous skill sets.

 MSgt Rupert taught me a lot about the rifle, about marksmanship, and about staying calm under pressure.

-I’d been handling AR series rifles for 6 or 7 years before I met him, but Butch was the first to teach me a quick, effective way to clear (the less than common) brass-over-bolt stoppages: lock & hold the bolt to the rear, shove the charging handle forward.
+I’d been handling AR series rifles for 6 or 7 years before I met him, but Butch was the first to teach me a quick, effective way to clear (the less than common) brass-over-bolt stoppages: lock the bolt to the rear, hold it to the rear with firm thumb pressure on the bottom of the ping pong paddle, and shove the charging handle forward.

 Mastering the Iron Sights

 Butch was an expert in the now-dying art of using “iron” rifle sights.

 The front sights of the M16 and the M16A1 had a round cross section.
 They were circular when viewed from the top.
 One of the changes when they came out with the A2 was to go to a squared off front sight, which was crisper and easier to focus on (that change has stayed with us).
 The M16 sights were also gun metal grey, and sometimes, when worn, were lighter.
 My eyes were much clearer then, and I could focus on the front sight, but Butch showed us how to make it easier to see.